firefly-oss/core-lending-loan-origination/README.md

 The **Core Lending Loan Origination Microservice** is a critical component of the **Firefly OpenCore Banking Platform**, developed by **Firefly Software Solutions Inc** under the Apache 2.0 license.
 This microservice is responsible for managing the complete loan origination process, from initial application submission through underwriting decisions and scoring.

-This service handles loan applications, application parties, documents, collateral, proposed offers, underwriting decisions, scoring, and status history tracking.
+This service handles loan applications, application parties, documents, proposed offers, underwriting decisions, scoring, and status history tracking.
 It provides a comprehensive solution for financial institutions to manage their loan origination workflows efficiently.

+**Note:** Collateral management is handled by the separate `core-lending-collateral-management` microservice, which maintains references to loan applications via `loanApplicationId`.

 **Built with modern technologies:**
 - **Java 21** with virtual threads for enhanced performance